 What are the best multi gyms that have boxing bags built in?

-Also the inherent weight of the multi gym means that you’ve got the perfect base to stop your bag shifting around.
+Also, the inherent weight of the multi gym means that you’ve got the perfect base to stop your bag from shifting around.
 As much as I like free standing bags and dummies, they REALLY move around when you’re using them.

-#1 – Sportstech Premium 50-in-1 Multi Gym with heavy bag
+#1 – Sportstech Premium 50-in-1 Multi Gym with a heavy bag